GoogleCloudPlatform/professional-services-data-validator/README.md

 be returned in the result set, it is recommended to utilize the `--use-random-row` feature to validate a subset of the table.

-Please note that SHA256 is not a supported function on teradata systems.
-If you wish to perform this comparison on teradata you will need to [deploy a UDF to perform the conversion](https://github.com/akuroda/teradata-udf-sha2/blob/master/src/sha256.c).
+Please note that SHA256 is not a supported function on Teradata systems.
+If you wish to perform this comparison on Teradata you will need to [deploy a UDF to perform the conversion](https://github.com/akuroda/teradata-udf-sha2/blob/master/src/sha256.c).

+The concat validation (`--concat '*'`) will do everything up until the hash.
+It will sanitize and concatenate the specified columns, and then value compare the results.

 Comparison field validations (`--comp-fields column`) involve an value comparison of the column values.
 These values will be compared via a JOIN on their corresponding primary